nokia/danm/README.md

  - vxlan
  - NetworkID

-Reason is that all these attributes are related to physical resources, which might not be allowed to be used by the specific tenant: VLANs might not be configured in the switches, specific NICs are reserved for infrastructure usage, static CNI configuration files do not exist on the container host's disk etc.
+Reason is that all these attributes are related to physical resources, which might not be allowed to be used by the specific tenants: VLANs might not be configured in the switches, specific NICs are reserved for infrastructure use, static CNI configuration files might not exist on the container host's disk etc.
-Instead, these parameters are either entirely, or partially managed, and allocated by DANM in TenantNetwork provisioning time.
+Instead, these parameters are either entirely, or partially managed by DANM in TenantNetwork provisioning time.

 DANM does this by introducing a third new API with v4.0 called **TenantConfig**.
-TenantConfig is a mandatorily added API when DANM is used in the production grade mode.
+TenantConfig is a mandatory API when DANM is used in the production grade mode.
 TenantConfig is a cluster-wide API, containing two major parameters: physical interface profiles usable by TenantNetworks, and NetworkType:NetworkID mappings.

 Refer to [TenantConfig schema](https://github.com/nokia/danm/tree/master/schema/TenantConfig.yaml) for more information on TenantConfigs.
 ##### Selecting a physical interface profile
-There are multiple ways of how DANM can select the appropriate interface profile for a tenant user's network, but it only does for dynamic backends.
+There are multiple ways of how DANM can select the appropriate interface profile for a tenant user's network.
+Note: physical interface profiles are only relevant for dynamic backends.

 For backends dependent on the host_device option (such as IPVLAN, and MACVLAN):

  - if the TenantNetwork contains host_device attribute, DANM selects the entry from the TenantConfig with the matching name
- - if host_device is not provided, DANM selects one configured interface profile randomly
+ - if host_device is not provided by user, DANM randomly selects an interface profile from the TenantConfig

-For backends dependent on the device_pool option (such as SR-IOV), the TenantNetwork need to explicitly state which device_pool it wants to use.
-The reasoning behind not supporting random profile selection for K8s Devices based backens, is that the Pod using such Devices anyway need to explicitly request resources from the exact pool in its own Pod manifest.
-Randomly matching its network with a possible different pool could result in run-time failures.
+For backends dependent on the device_pool option (such as SR-IOV), the user needs to explicitly state which device_pool it wants to use.
+The reasoning behind not supporting random profile selection for K8s Devices based backends is that the Pod using such Devices anyway need to explicitly request resources from a specific pool in its own Pod manifest.
+Randomly matching its network with a possibly different pool could result in run-time failures.

 If there are no suitable physical interface profiles configured by the cluster's network administrator, or the TenantNetwork tried to select a physical device which is not allowed; webhook denies the creation of the TenantNetwork.